emillon/isaac-wizard/README.md

 ![Example](https://i.imgur.com/4m9LDsu.png)

 See!
 It's not even a purple heart.
+But it's indeed Mom's Lipstick.

 How to use
 ----------